radha-mr/backend/README.md

 npm install ( in VSC) then npm start.

-Same time open the code for backend which is provided in this repository and download and open in IntellJ and run the application. the jar file also included in the target  folder. currently running with IntellJ run version.
+Same time open the code for backend which is provided in this repository and download and open in IntellJ and run the application. the jar file also included in the target  folder. currently running with IntellJ run version. to run from jar file .Type mvn clean package install then jar file will be created inside target folder.
  To run the Jar file in commandprompt(cmd) using java -jar (filename).jar
  in my case java -jar demo-0.0.1-SNAPSHOT.jar
 ( pls check the port are mentioned in both proxy in frontend-- package.json file and also in application.properties in resource folder in backend.